Offshore Banking- Fourth Flag of Internationalization Strategy

 Banks in Hong Kong and Singapore (which are ideal for corporate banking) tend to be better in this regard.
 Offshore banks that are more for private individuals typically have less options when it comes to control of the company via signature and less robust online banking.

-There are many places around the world that will open a bank for you if you actually live there, have a work permit and other necessary documents.
+There are many places around the world that will open a bank for you if you are actually living or investing there, have a work permit and other necessary documents.
 However, particularly in terms of offshore banks, and those with remote account opening – your choices are rather limited.

 Americans Being Shut out of Offshore Banks?

-This is largely due to FATCA – the foreign account tax compliance regulations, part of the HIRE act – which has been pushed back and is due to come into effect this month.
+This is largely due to FATCA – the foreign account tax compliance regulations, part of the HIRE act – which has already come into effect.
 FATCA requires that banks report back to the IRS on all of their accounts (if they accept any US clients) – or simply refuse US accounts all together.
-The penalty for non-compliance is a 30% withholding tax when utilizing the US banking system.
+The penalty for non-compliance is a 30% withholding tax rates when utilizing the US banking system.
 For Americans.

 FATCA (foreign account tax compliance act) has been fully implemented and well over 70,000 banks have complied.
 You can look up any bank or FFI on the IRS website using a tool on their website.
 It is likely that any of these banks still accept US clients since they are going through the hassles of being an FFI compliant with the IRS.